 Ernst & Young LLP ("EY"), an independent registered public accounting firm, was engaged to audit Ashland's consolidated financial statements for fiscal 2018 and to issue an opinion on whether such statements present fairly, in all material respects, Ashland's consolidated financial position, results of operations and cash flows in conformity with U.S. generally accepted accounting principles.
 EY was also engaged to audit and to issue an opinion on the effectiveness of Ashland's internal control over financial reporting.
 Prior to any engagement of EY by Ashland, the engagement was approved in accordance with established policies and procedures.
-The Audit Committee reviewed and discussed with management and EY the audited financial statements, management's assessment of the effectiveness of Ashland's internal control over financial reporting, and EY's evaluation of Ashland's internal control over financial reporting.
+The Audit Committee reviewed and discussed with management and EY the audited financial statements, management's assessment of the effectiveness of Ashland's internal control over financial reporting.
 The Audit Committee further reviewed EY's judgment as to the quality and acceptability of Ashland's accounting principles, financial reporting process and controls and such other matters as are required to be discussed with the Audit Committee under the standards of the Public Company Accounting Oversight Board (United States) (the "PCAOB").
 In addition, the Audit Committee received and reviewed EY's independence from management and Ashland including the matters in the written disclosures required by the PCAOB.